SnehalTikare/cloud-datacenter-simulation/README.md

 This class shows implementation of Infrastructure as a Service.
 Here, the user has control over the hardware and software specification of VM and Cloudlets.
 Configurations are specified in the config file under **“Infrastructure as a Service”**

-User specifies the following things -
+User specifies the following things
 - Number of Virtual Machine and their specification;
 - VM Allocation policy to be used by data center for allocation of VM;
 - Number of cloudlets and their specification;
 - Utilization Model to be used by Cloudlet;

+### PaaS Simulation